adrian77792/Project2/README.md

 This page ensures users can quickly reach out with inquiries or project details, streamlining communication for a prompt response.

+## 🚧 Planned Features

+> This project is under active development.
+The following features are planned for future updates to enhance functionality, improve user experience, and expand the business use case.
+Community feedback and contributions are welcome!

+- 🛒 **E-commerce module (cart + orders)**
+  Add a shopping cart and order system for showcasing and selling products or services.

+- 🌐 **Multilingual support (PL/EN)**
+  Enable users to switch between Polish and English versions of the site.

+- 🔍 **Search functionality**
+  Implement a site-wide search bar to help users find content quickly.

+- 📅 **Online booking/reservations**
+  Allow visitors to book appointments or services through a calendar interface.

+- 💬 **Live chat support**
+  Integrate real-time messaging to improve customer support and engagement.

+- 📈 **Visitor analytics**
+  Track site traffic and user behavior using tools like Google Analytics or Matomo.

+- 🌙 **Dark mode switch**
+  Give users the option to switch between light and dark themes.

+- 🧪 **Unit & end-to-end testing**
+  Introduce testing to ensure code reliability and prevent bugs in production.

+- 📄 **Headless CMS integration**
+  Connect a content management system (e.g., Strapi, Netlify CMS) for easy content updates.

+## 🛠️ Technologies Used

+- **HTML5** – Markup structure
+- **CSS3** – Styling
+- **JavaScript** – Interactivity
+- **Bootstrap 5** – Responsive layout and components
+- **Google Maps API** – Embedding dynamic maps
+- **EmailJS** – Sending form data to email

 ## How to run?

 1. Download the repository: